Hydraulic Balancing

 *Observe minimum delivery pressure during part load.

-The three dynamic systems (automatic differential pressure controller, combination valve, electronic pressure-independent valve) offer significantly higher supply reliability and energy efficiency compared to static balancing.
-The choice between them depends on the project requirements: the combination valve offers the simplest planning and commissioning, while the electronic pressure-independent valve provides additional benefits for monitoring and pump optimisation — at higher investment cost.
+The three dynamic systems, meaning the automatic differential pressure controller, the combination valve and the electronic pressure-independent valve, offer markedly higher supply reliability and energy efficiency than static balancing.
+Which one fits depends on the project.
+The combination valve gives the simplest planning and commissioning, whereas the electronic valve adds benefits for monitoring and pump optimisation at a higher investment cost.

-Hydraulic balancing is not a one-time commissioning step but a central planning aspect that affects the efficiency of a district heating network over its entire service life.
-Static balancing systems quickly reach their limits in larger networks with variable load profiles.
-Automatic differential pressure controllers, combination valves and electronic pressure-independent valves ensure supply quality even during part-load operation and enable energy-efficient pump control.
-Thermo-hydraulic simulation with tools such as VICUS Districts allows the effects of different balancing systems on volume flow distribution, return temperatures and pump power consumption to be quantitatively evaluated as early as the planning phase.
+Hydraulic balancing is not a one-time commissioning step.
+It shapes the efficiency of a district heating network over its whole service life.
+Static balancing quickly reaches its limits in larger networks with variable load profiles.
+Automatic differential pressure controllers, combination valves and electronic pressure-independent valves hold the supply quality even at part load and enable energy-efficient pump control.
+Thermo-hydraulic simulation with tools such as VICUS Districts lets planners quantify the effect of each balancing system on volume flow distribution, return temperatures and pump power consumption already during the planning phase.

 Further reading: Transfer Stations describes the design of heat transfer stations where hydraulic balancing is applied, Return Temperature Optimisation shows how correct balancing reduces return temperatures and improves network efficiency, and Pressure Loss Calculation explains the fundamentals of pressure loss determination required for balancing calculations.